georgeliaw/local-setup/README.md

 Simply run `install.sh` and follow any prompts that come up.

+NOTES:
-NOTE: Below notes about Gnome are being deprecated as I'm switching to KDE
+- Below notes about Gnome are being deprecated as I'm switching to KDE
+- May need to run `apt-get install --install-recommends linux-generic-hwe-20.04` on Ubuntu 20.04 to pick up all hardware enablement packages

 ### KDE Setup